dev-mackan/prototype-norganise-rs/README.md

 The application uses `fzf` to perform fuzzy searching.
 `Neovim` is the editor used to open and edit the contents of notes.

+The configuration and storage files are created in `~/.config/norganise-rs/`.
+The path for the storage json can be changed by editing the `data_file_path` value in `config.json`.

 Try the application using `cargo run`